zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/04-installing-liferay-on-tomcat.markdown

 ## Tomcat Database Configuration [](id=tomcat-database-configuration)

-The easiest way to handle your database configuration is to let Liferay manage your data source.
-If you want to use Liferay's built-in data source, you can skip this section.
-When you first Liferay, you can enter the required database configuration information on the Basic Configuration page.
+The easiest way to handle your database configuration is to let @product@ manage your data source.
+If you want to use the built-in data source, you can skip this section.
+On first startup, you can enter the required database configuration information on the Basic Configuration page.

 If you want Tomcat to manage your data source, use this procedure: